 How do I find Full Text in EBSCO databases?

-EBSCO databases (such as MEDLINE, CINAHL and Academic Search Premier) contain their own links to full text.
-In an EBSCO search, look for the PDF icon:
+EBSCOHost databases (such as MEDLINE, CINAHL and Academic Search Premier) contain their own links to full text.
+In the EBSCOHost interface, look for the button that says Access Now, Access Now (PDF), or Access Options:

 Use any of the links under "Full Text Availability" to access your article: